Remote Control for Android Devices

 1. Obtain the Smart Device Remote Control software from the Community download site.
 This will include the Smart Device Remote Control Gateway, the Desktop Viewer, and the appropriate device platform service and streamer for each device manufacturer you use.

-4.Obtain an SSL certificate for the Smart Device Remote Control Server.
-For information about certificates, see Importing SSL Certificates.
+5.Obtain an SSL certificate for the Smart Device Remote Control Server.
+For information about certificates, see Obtaining SSL Certificates.

-5.Create software payloads for the platform services and streamers.
-For information about software payloads, see Software Payload (Android/iOS).
+6.Create software payloads for the platform services and streamers.
+When creating the payload for the streamer, select the Launch on installation option.
+For information about software payloads, see Software Payload.

 It is important that the platform service is installed on the device before the streamer.

-To connect to the Smart Device Remote Control Server
+To connect to the Smart Device Remote Control Gateway

 A JSON file can be used to bypass the initial manual log in requirement, enabling you to configure remote control completely through Avalanche.
 For information about creating this JSON file, see Creating a JSON File for Smart Device Remote Control.